laspy/laspy/doc/source/laspy_tools.rst

 ===========

 Laspy comes with several command line utilities which use the library.
-In the laspy/tools directory, you should find lascopy.py and lasverify.py.
-These are the two full utilites provided by laspy at the moment, though other (less complete) code examples may be found in the laspy/misc directory.
+In the laspy/tools directory, you should find lascopy.py, lasexplorer.py, and lasverify.py.
+These are the three full utilites provided by laspy at the moment, though other (less complete) code examples may be found in the laspy/misc directory.

 **lascopy**